broker0/path_server/README.md

 There is a simple graphical interface for exploring the world, controlled by `arrows`, `ctrl` and `left shift` keys and mouse.

+## Dynamic Library

+In addition to the standard application, the path server can be compiled as a dynamic library.
+The library provides all the functionality except for the GUI.

+The library must be initialized after loading by calling the `start_path_server` function, further interaction occurs through the http api

 ## Building and launch